anhnguyendepocen/M335/docs/tasklist.md

 #### [Case Study 12](weekly_projects/cs12_details.html)

-* [ ] Present your visualization based analysis that addresses your question
+* [ ] Finalize first draft of your project analysis
     * [ ] Choose your flavor of `.Rmd` for your presentation
     * [ ] Build a stand-alone analysis that helps a reader answer the question at hand with that available data
+* [ ] Present your visualization based analysis that addresses your question
     * [ ] Present your analysis to your roommates (or spouse) and update your presentation based on the feedback
     * [ ] Get feedback from 2-3 fellow classmates on your presentation and update it based on their feedback
     * [ ] Present your draft presentation to a data scientist to review for clarity